How Does Addiction Impact Low-Income Americans?

 Treatment Options For Low-Income Americans With Addiction

-The cost of rehab can deter low-income Americans struggling with addiction; luckily, however, there are many options for treatment.
+The cost of rehab can deter low-income Americans struggling with addiction; luckily, however, there are many payment options for treatment.
 The total price of rehab will vary depending on the level of care needed, and most health insurance plans will cover at least a portion of the cost.
 Low-income Americans that can’t afford private health insurance on their own can apply through the Health Insurance Marketplace, and some individuals may be eligible for Medicare or Medicaid.

-There are many state and local government programs that can provide public assistance to low-income Americans with addiction.
+There are many state and local government programs that can provide public assistance to low-income Americans with an addiction.
 SAMHSA’s national helpline is open 24/7 to assist people in finding treatment, whether they have insurance or not.
 Certain treatment centers may also offer a sliding payment scale or scholarships to help assist with treatment costs.
 Call a treatment provider today and find out what options are available.